bpptkg/bmaclient/README.md

 ## Changing the API Host

-Starting from version 0.9.0, default API host for the libary is `bma.cendana15.com` and using `https` protocol.
-If you want to change the host, for example using other hostname or so, you can write the code as follow:
+Starting from version 0.9.0, default API host for the library is `bma.cendana15.com` and using `https` protocol.
+If you want to change the host, for example using other hostname or so, you can write the code as follows:

 ```python
 from bmaclient import MonitoringAPI